Slideshow776/Kotlin-Game-Development-with-LibGDX/chapter6/README.md

 ![image](https://user-images.githubusercontent.com/4059636/59179995-08138c00-8b64-11e9-9ade-a9f2d0389682.png)

 ## Rythm Tapper
-Rythm tapper requires a JavaFX setup in the project.
+Rhythm tapper requires a JavaFX setup in the project.

 As suggested by the book the following features were added:
 * An applause sound effect when the player finishes the game